imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     // obj is an actual object
     obj.__proto__

-It's important to notice that, this property is not part of the ECMAScript Standard.
+It's important to note that, this property is not part of the ECMAScript Standard.
 It is a de-facto implementation by the browsers.

 ### Get and Set Prototype Methods